 A loan with a fixed interest rate is guaranteed to have the same interest throughout the loan period.
 Whatever rate of interest that you agree to pay is exactly what you will pay for the entire borrowing period.
 A fixed interest rate loan is particularly suited to those who like to plan their finances exactly and know exactly what they will be paying.
 A fixed interest rate loan means that there will be no fluctuation in the amount you pay, no matter what happens to the market.

-A loan with a variable interest rate on the other hand means the amount you pay can change based on the national market.
-So borrowers who believe interest rates will decline tend to choose variable rate loans.
+A loan with a variable interest rate, on the other hand, means that the amount you pay can changed based on the circumstances of the national market.
+So borrowers who believe that interest rates will decline tend to choose variable interest rate loans.
 In general, variable rate loans will have lower interest rates than their fixed counterparts.
-This is in part because there is a risk for consumers.
-Rising interest rates could greatly increase the cost of borrowing, and consumers who choose variable rate loans should be aware of the potential for elevated loan costs.
+This is in part because they come with a certain amount of risk.
+Rising interest rates could greatly increase the cost of borrowing.
+Consumers who choose variable rate loans should be aware of the potential for elevated loan costs.

 What is Better, a Fixed Rate Loan or a Variable Rate Loan?